tjgillis/sdk-ios/README.markdown

 1. Include the PlayHavenSDK headers in your code wherever you will be using PlayHaven request classes.

     \#import "PlayHavenSDK.h"
-1. In your app delegate's -(void)applicationWillEnterForeground:(UIApplication *)application method, record a game open.
+1. Send a game open each time a game session starts: when your game is first launched as well as each time it is foregrounded.
 See the "Recording game opens" section of the API Reference
 1. For each of your placements, you will need to send a content request and implement content request delegate methods.
 See the "Requesting content for your placements" section of the API Reference
 1. If you are planning on using a More Games Widget in your game, we recommend also implementing a notification view for any placements that you plan on using More Games Widgets with to improve chart opens by up to 300%!
 See the "Add a Notification View (Notifier Badge)" of the API Reference